anltrn/GetirCaseStudy/README.md

 # GetirCaseStudy

 This is an node.js app.
 I deployed to this app on Heroku.<br/>
-You can test it with call this endpoint with post method.<br/>
+You can test it with call application endpoint with post method.<br/>
 This app check inputs and return some error messages.

 Sample error code for application:<br/>